-You can also help other people find this sew-a-long in a timely fashion, by posting the badge to your own blog, or sharing via Tumblr/Twitter, Facebook (you can “Like” my page for updates), et cetera.
+In the meantime, you can help other people find this sew-a-long in a timely fashion, by posting the badge to your own blog, or sharing via Tumblr/Twitter, Facebook (you can “Like” my page for updates), et cetera.
 The more people who participate, the better this sew-a-long will be, as I will be making corrections and additions as per feedback.
 Seamsters in the future will stumble on these posts and be glad for them!

-You can also subscribe by RSS to either my sew-a-long feed (in which case you will see all future sew-a-longs when I post them) or just the feed for the flannel shirt sew-a-long!
+You can also subscribe by RSS to either my sew-a-long feed (in which case you will see all future sew-a-longs when I post them) or just the feed for the Gimme Some Slacks sew-a-long!
 If you’d like another subscription option, email me and let me know. kelly AT hogaboom DOT org.

 To post this badge on your site, copy the text below and paste it into your WordPress widget sidebar (or whatever blog software you use).
 You may also save these to your own computer and upload to your preferred hosting space.
 Feel free to link back to https://kelly.hogaboom.org/category/sew-a-long/!